This guide walks you through the process of building an application the Apache Geode data management system.

 Store and fetch data

-Now you run several queries.
+Now you can run several queries.
 The first looks up everyone by name.
-Then you execute a handful of queries to find adults, babies, and teens, all using the age attribute.
-With the logging turned up, you can see the queries Spring Data for Apache Geode writes on your behalf.
+Then you can run a handful of queries to find adults, babies, and teens, all by using the age attribute.
+With logging turned on, you can see the queries Spring Data for Apache Geode writes on your behalf.

 Build an executable JAR